Virginia prosecutors ask Justice Department to reconsider decision to not prosecute Park Police killing of Bijan Ghaisar

 The letter is one of the first to depict Ghaisar as a person of color.
 Ghaisar’s parents were both born in Iran, although he was born and raised in Fairfax.
 His family organized multiple protests at the Justice Department; at the Interior Department, which oversees the Park Police, and at the Lincoln Memorial, pushing for action or answers but without focusing on a racial angle to the shooting.

 A Justice Department spokeswoman said the department had received the letter but had no immediate comment.
-Ben Schnider, a spokesman for Descano, said the request was not expected to delay the pending federal case.
+Ben Shnider, a spokesman for Descano, said the request was not expected to delay the pending federal case.

 Thomas G. Connolly, the Ghaisars’ lawyer, said he sent a similar letter to the Justice Department last week, as he had promised to do in a court hearing last fall if Joe Biden were elected.
-Connolly’s letter noted the recent federal indictment of the four Minneapolis police officers for their alleged roles in the death of George Floyd, three of them for failing to stop Officer Derek Chauvin.
+Connolly’s letter noted the recent federal indictment of the four Minneapolis police officers for their alleged roles in the murder of George Floyd, three of them for failing to stop Officer Derek Chauvin.
 “If inaction is enough to establish a criminal violation of an individual’s civil rights,” Connolly wrote, “then Officers Vinyard’s and Amaya’s actions in this case — firing repeatedly at an unarmed man through the window of his vehicle after responding to a minor traffic accident — are certainly sufficient to support a prosecution here.”

 “The family was devastated and utterly shocked when the Department initially declined to prosecute these officers,” Connolly said Wednesday, and “they hope the Department will reconsider its decisions.”